 By Don Dion, TheStreet

-Here are the five exchange-traded funds to watch this week.
+Here are five ETFs to watch this week.

 MORE ON MSN MONEY